Varanasi: Shri Guru Ravidass Janam Asthan

 Shri Guru Ravidass Janam Asthan, at Sir Gobardhan is the ultimate place of pilgrimage or religious headquarters for followers of the Ravidassia religion.
 The foundation stone was laid on 14 June 1965 on Ashad Sankranti day at the birthplace of Ravidas.
 The temple was completed in 1994.

 Sarnath

 Sarnath is located 10 kilometres north-east of Varanasi near the confluence of the Ganges and the Varuna rivers in Uttar Pradesh, India.

-The deer park in Sarnath is where Gautama Buddha first taught the Dharma, and where the Buddhist Sangha came into existence through the enlightenment of Kondanna.
+The deer park in Sarnath is where Gautama Buddha first taught the Dharma, and where the Buddhist Sangha came into existence through the enlightenment of Kondanna, as described by the Dhammacakkappavattana Sutta.

-The city is mentioned by the Buddha as one of the four places of pilgrimage to which his devout followers should visit.
-It was also the site of the Buddha's Dhammacakkappavattana Sutta, which was his first teaching after attaining enlightenment, in which he taught the Four Noble Truths and the teachings associated with it.
+The city is mentioned by the Buddha as one of the four places of pilgrimage which his devout followers should visit.